Bayburt: Sport

 There is a professional football stadium in the city and many private astroturfed sites.
 The local football club in Bayburt is Bayburt Özel İdarespor, which currently competes in the TFF Second League. Şalcilarspor played in the Third League between 1986 and 1988.

 There are many indoor swimming pools in Bayburt, among them the semi-olympic swimming pool is the most notable one.
 It is located in the city center opposite of the Yenişehir Park.
 The pool water is kept at the same temperature in summer and winter so that the users can enjoy the pool in the best possible way.

 The city also hosts winter sport activities, such as skiing.
 Ski resorts are located away from the city center.

 Education

-Bayburt University is located at the center of the city, the university has several faculties such as Engineering, Arts and Sciences, and Administrative Sciences.
+Bayburt University is located roughly one kilometer away from the center of the city, the university has several faculties such as Engineering, Arts and Sciences, and Administrative Sciences.
 The university also contains a guest house (Turkish: konukevi).
 There are several vocational schools.